Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

 #### The Bruna page includes:
 -   Brunas page is simple and kept to the point, the idea is to give users direct easy access to an overview of Bruna professional history.
--   First card is an image of Bruna stating her name and tite of profession.
+-   First card is an image of Bruna stating her name and title of profession.
 -   The second card is a summary of her past and current professional experience.
--   The last section underneath the two cards is sample degree pictures, the idea is to instill confindence in clients and assurance.
+-   The last section underneath the two cards is sample degree pictures, the idea is to instill confidence in clients and assurance.

    ##### Bruna page Modals:
 -   The Sign In / Sign Up button on the right side of the navigation bar, once clicked will pop-up another modal for users to register for the website.